phwoolcon/bootstrap/README.md

 **IMPORTANT** Please **DO NOT** create config file with the default names.

 ## 2.5.
 Modularization
-You may have some common components in different projects,
-organize them as Phwoolcon packages, create composer repositories,
-and then introduce them into projects, add them in project's `composer.json`
+Code reusing, modularization, the implementation is not as simple as it looks,
+have you ever copy-pasted such "modules" among projects?

+Phwoolcon makes it simple:

+* First, make your project as a `Phwoolcon package`;
+* Then, make all your common components as `Phwoolcon packages`;
+* Finally, add them to `composer.json` in your project package.

 **IMPORTANT** Any private repositories **MUST** be declared in the `repositories` section
 in the file `composer.local.json`, which was created in step [2.2.](#s2.2)